khitermedachraf/bioBest-website/README.md

 ### Usage 🎯

 - For anyone who wants to Use **webpack to bundle JavaScript.**
-- For anyone who wants to practice html5, css3 and or vanilla JavaScript
+- For anyone who wants to practice html5, css3, SASS and vanilla JavaScript
 - For anyone who wants to create his own Web devlopment course site.

 ### Run tests 🧪